brian-arnold/brian-arnold.github.io/pages/about/about.md

 <img align="right" src="/pages/about/headshot.jpg" style="width:150px;height:150px;">

 I'm a data scientist at Princeton University, formerly in Computer Science and currently in Ecology and Evolutionary Biology.
+I'm also affiliated with the [Center for Statistics and Machine Learning](https://csml.princeton.edu/).

 My interests and expertise are in software engineering, statistics, machine learning, and analyzing large datasets ***carefully***, using numerous sanity checks such as data visualizations and software tests.